gobysec/GobyExtension/README.md

 ###### extension list

 Every Goby extension must contain package.json, That is the extension configuration list.
 Package.json includes some of Node.js keywords.
-Such as scripts, dependencies, also added some goby unique fields, such as publisher, initEvents, contributes etc. All this could be found in reference of extension list.
+Such as scripts, dependencies,and goby unique fields, such as publisher, initEvents, contributes etc. All this can be found in reference of extension list.
 We only introduce some important fields in this section.

  - **name**: The extension’s name.
  - **publisher**: The publisher’s name.
 Goby will combine "publisher" and "name" as a extension’s ID.